shayanEdalatmanesh/nonHermitSSH/README.md

 # nonHermitSSH
-playing with non-Hermitian SSH chains
+A repository containing Jupyter notebooks for calculations on various non-Hermitian SSH chain setups in a condensed-matter context.